PSY 1013 Introductory Psychology

 PSY 3203 Psychological Testing

 An examination of the theory, interpretation, and appropriate use of individual and group tests of personality, mental ability, aptitude, achievement, and interest.
-Prerequisite: PSY 1013 and 2383.
+Offered in online format.
+Prerequisite: PSY 2383.

 PSY 3423 Social Psychology

 An investigation of how the behavior, feelings and thoughts of an individual are influenced or determined by the behavior and characteristics of others.
 Topics for discussion include attraction, attitudes, aggression, persuasion, and group behavior.
+Offered in online format.
 Prerequisite: PSY 1013.

 PSY 4213 Abnormal Psychology

 The nature, causes, and treatment of maladaptive behavior including personality disorders, psychoses, reactions to stress, anxiety disorders, and other dysfunctions.
-Prerequisite: PSY 1013; PSY 2233 recommended.
+Offered in online format.
+Prerequisite: PSY 1013.

 PSY 4333 Cognitive Psychology

 A study of the major principles, research methods, and empirical findings of cognitive psychology, including attention, memory, imagery, categorization, language, and problem solving.
-Prerequisite: PSY 1013.
+Offered in online format.
+Prerequisite: PSY 2393.

 PSY 4343 Theories of Learning

 A study of the major theories, research methods, and empirical findings of animal and human learning.
 Classical and operant conditioning paradigms are emphasized.
-Prerequisite: PSY 1013.
+Offered in online format.
+Prerequisite: PSY 2393.